-Since 1979, the before-tax incomes of the top 1 percent of America’s households have increased more than four times faster than bottom 20 percent incomes.
+Since 1979, the before-tax incomes of the top 1 percent of America’s households have increased more than seven times faster than bottom 20 percent incomes.

-Between 1979 and 2007, paycheck income of the top 1 percent of U.S. earners exploded by over 256 percent.
-Meanwhile, the bottom 90 percent of earners have seen little change in their average income, with just a 21 percent increase from 1979 to 2015.
+Between 1979 and 2007, paycheck income for those in the richest 1 percent and 0.1 percent exploded.
+The wage and salary income for these elite groups dipped after the 2008 financial crisis but have nearly regained their pre-crisis value.
+Meanwhile, the bottom 90 percent of earners have seen little change in their average income, with just a 22 percent increase from 1979 to 2017.

-American women are now almost as likely to work outside the home as men, but the glass ceiling is far from being shattered.
-Women still make up only 27 percent of the top 10 percent of labor income earners, and their share of higher income groups is even smaller.
+Men make up an overwhelming majority of top earners across the U.S. economy, even though women now represent almost half of the country’s workforce.
+Women comprise just 27 percent of the top 10 percent, and their share of higher income groups runs even smaller.
 Among the top 1 percent, women make up slightly less than 17 percent of workers, while at the top 0.1 percent level, they make up only 11 percent.